darkstoregh/faq/index.md

 ### What delivery windows are available?

-Our delivery windows are the same every day (with the exception of select holidats), orders must be placed 30 minutes prior to the start of the delivery window in order to be included in that window.
-Delivery Windows: 8-10AM, 10-12PM, 12-2PM, 2-4PM, 4-6PM, 6-8PM, and 8-10PM;
+Our delivery windows are the same every day (with the exception of select holidays).
+With our new support of nationwide shipping delivery windows will be dynamically based on your zipcode.

 ### Why are there no available delivery windows?